Musicarello: Characteristics

-Musicarello is characterised by the presence in main roles of young singers, already famous among their peers, and their new record album.
+Musicarello is characterised by the presence in the main roles of young singers, already famous among their peers, and their new record album.
 At the heart of the musicarello is a hit song, or a song that the producers hoped would become a hit, that usually shares its title with the film itself and sometimes has lyrics depicting a part of the plot.

 Musicarello can be defined as the forerunner of the music video, a way of bringing teenagers to the cinema attracted by the plot as by the singers' performances.
 In fact, the films are born from agreements between record companies and film companies.
 In the films there are almost always tender and chaste love stories accompanied by the desire to have fun and dance without thoughts.

 Unlike most film musicals, this subgenre has an evident age-based focus while musical films until that time had been produced in a way generally undifferentiated for tastes and ages, musicarello is explicitly targeted to a youthful audience and usually has in its plot a vague polemic against conformism and bourgeois attitudes, even if it does not fail to reflect the desire and need for emancipation of young Italians, highlighting some generational frictions.

 The genre was referred to as a curious mix between fotoromanzi, traditional comedy, hit songs and tentative references to tensions between generations.
 The key figures in this genre were directors Piero Vivarelli and Ettore Maria Fizzarotti, and actor-singers Gianni Morandi, Little Tony, Rita Pavone and Caterina Caselli.